decentraland/old-documentation/_posts/blockchain-integration/2022-01-25-transactions-in-polygon.md

 ## What is Matic?

 MATIC is Polygon’s native token.
 It is a cryptocurrency used to cover gas fees in the Polygon network, among other use cases.
-MATIC is to Polygon as Eth is to Ethereum.
+MATIC is to Polygon as ETH is to Ethereum.
 You can buy MATIC in most cryptocurrency exchanges.

 ## Polygon in Decentraland’s Marketplace